i18next/grunt-i18next/README.md

 This required property specifies the *folders* (not files!) the plugin should look for translation json files.

 ##### include
-This optional custom property specifies which files to include.
+This optional custom property specifies which files to include and in which order.
 If it is omitted, all json files will be included in the specified `src` folders.
 Any grunt globbing pattern can be used (array or string).

 ##### dest
 The destination folder.